Stability Constrained Reinforcement Learning for Decentralized Real-Time Voltage Control: Case Study

 \subsection{Experimental Setup}

 For single-phase test feeders, we use the IEEE 13-bus feeder and IEEE 123-bus feeder as the test cases, which are modified from three-phase models in \cite{8063903}.
-For three-phase test feeders, we also deploy IEEE 13 bus feeder \cite{8063903}.
+For three-phase test feeders, we test on the unbalanced IEEE 13-bus feeder \revise{and IEEE 123-bus feeder}~\cite{8063903}.
 Simulations for single-phase systems are implemented with pandapower~\cite{pandapower}, and the three-phase system is obtained by OpenDSS.
+We simulate different voltage disturbance scenarios: 1) High voltages: the PV generators are generating a large amount of power, this corresponds to the daytime scenario in California where there is abundant sunshine that can result in high voltage issues.
+2) Low voltages: the system is serving heavy loads without PV generation.
+It corresponds to late afternoon or night when there is low/no solar generation but still a significant load.
+For each scenario, we randomly vary the active power injections thus obtaining different degrees of voltage violations, i.e., $5\%$ to $15\%$ of the nominal value. \revise{We set $\Delta T=1s$ for all numerical experiments and verify the stability condition for all the trained policies.
+All experiments are conducted with an AMD 5800X CPU and an Nvidia 1080Ti GPU.}

+\textbf{Baselines:} We test the proposed stable-DDPG approach (Algorithm~\ref{alg:stable_ddpg}), against the following baseline algorithms.
+Details about the algorithm implementations are provided in Appendix B.